Aidge demonstration#

 fuse_batchnorm: Fuse BatchNorm inside Conv or FC operator;

-conv_horizontal_tiling: replace a conv by an horizontal tilled version;
+conv_horizontal_tiling: replace a Conv by an horizontal tilled version;

 remove_flatten: Remove Flatten if it is before an FC operator;

-Let’s apply the remove_flatten recipe:
+Apply the remove_flatten

 # Use the remove_flatten recipe